WICG/webcomponents/proposals/Shadow-DOM-Cascade-Order-in-v1.md

 - [B style-attribute !important] > [D !important] > [C !important] > [B !important] > [A !important] > [B style-attribute] > [A] > [B] > [C] > [D]

-It looks Option2 is missing the possibility that selectors which are defined in the sibling trees, such as C and E, can match an element in the parent tree of that, such as B.
+It looks Option2 is missing the possibility that selectors which are defined in the sibling trees, such as C and E, can match an element in the parent tree of that, such as B. I chatted with koji@ on this and we agreed that Option2 is not comprehensive because it doesn't define the order between C and E.

 ### Hayato's proposal is: